rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 ## Why Do We Need IDOM?

 Over the [past 5 years](https://www.npmtrends.com/react-vs-angular-vs-vue) front-end
-developers seem to have arrived at the conclusion that declarative programming is usually better than imperative.
+developers seem to have concluded that programs written with a declarative style or framework tend to be easier understand and maintain than those done imperatively.
 Put more simply, mutable state in programs can quickly lead to unsustainable complexity.
 This trend is largely evidenced by the [rise](https://gist.github.com/tkrotoff/b1caa4c3a185629299ec234d2314e190) of Javascript frameworks like [Vue](https://vuejs.org/) and [React](https://reactjs.org/) which describe the logic of computations without explicitly stating their control flow.